Teaching English in Korea

 It’s important to discuss any worries or concerns that your friends and family may have about your plan to teach in South Korea.
 Here are a few notes to help you with such a conversation:

-3. The political situation in Korea is not new.
+Things in Korea are not new.
 It’s been with us for decades.
 In fact, it’s the same for Taiwan and China.
 The Western media hypes stories ‘breaking news’ but in reality it’s just the same old politics year after year.
 Heated but toothless politics seems to be part of everyday life in Asia!